1981 warning strike in Poland: Background

 If no agreement between the government and Solidarity had been reached, the general strike was planned for Tuesday, 31 March.
-In between, a meeting between representatives of the NCC, headed by Wałęsa, and members of the Council of Ministers' Committee for Trade Unions, headed by Deputy Prime Minister Mieczysław Rakowski took place in Warsaw, but it ended without agreement.
+Meanwhile, a meeting between representatives of the NCC, headed by Wałęsa, and members of the Council of Ministers' Committee for Trade Unions, headed by Deputy Prime Minister Mieczysław Rakowski took place in Warsaw but ended without agreement.
 During this meeting, a Solidarity activist from Szczecin yelled at Rakowski: "What if your wife cheats on you once, twice, three times?
 Will you trust her?
-And we do not trust you any longer".
+We do not trust you any longer!".

 Strike

 Timothy Garton Ash, who was in Poland at that time, wrote that Solidarity's mobilisation of its members was swift and effective, making it "the most impressive democratic mass mobilisation of any modern European society in peacetime, against its rulers' wishes".
 In his opinion, Poland looked like a country going to war, with national red and white flags everywhere, and the women making red and white armbands for men who were to guard the occupied factories.
-The National Strike Committee was established in Gdańsk, in the cradle of Solidarity – the Lenin Shipyard.
+The National Strike Committee was established in Gdańsk, in the birthplace of Solidarity – the Lenin Shipyard.
 Its members were Lech Wałęsa, Andrzej Gwiazda, Zbigniew Bujak, Andrzej Cierniewski, Lech Dymarski, Krzysztof Gotowski, Marian Jurczyk, Ryszard Kalinowski, Antoni Kopczewski, Bogdan Lis and Andrzej Słowik.

-Soon came three Solidarity's instructions to the workers:
+Later in March 1981, during preparations for the general strike, three of Solidarity's instructions to the workers were issued: